 It also provides a space for the children to build without other children knocking down their structures as would happen if this were in the middle of the room.

-Again, this area should be somewhere close to a hand washing sink or bathroom so the children do not have to carry food or walk with sticky hands through the entire classroom!
+Cooking Area: This area should be somewhere close to a hand washing sink or bathroom so the children do not have to carry food or walk with sticky hands through the entire classroom!

-This is a very active area!
+Dramatic Play: This is a very active area!
 It can be anywhere in your classroom!
 The only place I do not recommend is near an area that is meant to be a quiet, relaxing area such as the Library or the Computer.

+Math Center: This center is usually combined with the Fine Motor Activities Center (or also called the Manipulatives or Table Toy Center).
 It would be great to have shelving to place the games and activities on for the children to choose.

 Provide a table and chairs near the area that the materials are so that the children do not have far to walk with the box or bin of items in their hands.

-DON’T BE AFRAID TO CHANGE THE CLASSROOM DESIGN……….OFTEN!
+DON’T BE AFRAID TO CHANGE THE CLASSROOM DESIGN-OFTEN!

 · Too much running in classroom: This is a sign that areas of your classroom just scream "RUN HERE!
 RUN HERE! to the children.
 You may need to reduce your "runway" space by either modifying that area or adding something in the middle.
 You could add a table for playdough or puzzles.

 · The Library has become a dramatic play area: Is your library located near your dramatic play area?
 If so, the children may naturally use your library as an extension area of play.
 If you expect your library to be a quiet area, it is important to locate it near other quite learning centers.